MENTORING SHOULD BE MANDATORY

 “My first boss was my first mentor.
 One develops communication on your own, but mentors help us communicate better.
 We often assume others perceive things the same way we do, but mentors can help us understand this better.
 They help us choose the right words, which impacts how our message is received.”

 Should mentors be selected or assigned?

-“My first Toastmasters mentor was assigned, I would have preferred to choose but it was more important to begin the process and learn.
+“My first Toastmasters mentor was assigned.
+I preferred to choose, but it was more important to begin the process and learn.
 Mentoring should be a key part of the Toastmasters experience.”

 Do you have to like your mentor?